Fixing The Google Maps ‘For Development Purposes Only’ Error

 5. Add the costs together to get the total average cost for using Google maps per month.
 Remember to subtract the free $200 of credit from Google a month.
 As my total in the example above is under $200 I am unlikely to pay any fees for using Google Maps.

-Tip: If you are close to the $200 limit for free usage each month based on your averages, you may wish to check each month of previous data individually to check whether you are likely to go over the limit for free usage on months with higher traffic.
+Tip: If you are close to the $200 limit for free usage each month based on your averages, you may wish to check a few months of previous data to see whether you are likely to go over the free usage limit on months with higher traffic.

 How to get the Google Maps API Key and resolve the ‘For development purposes only’ error